Bayram Olgun

-Bayram Olgun (born 26 April 1990) is a Turkish professional footballer who plays as a goalkeeper for Çorum.
+Bayram Olgun (born 26 April 1990) is a Turkish professional footballer who plays as a goalkeeper for TFF Second League club Bucaspor 1928.

 Life and career

 Olgun began his career by signing a youth contract with Ankaragücü in 2007.
 He was loaned to Bugsaş Spor on 20 January 2010, and made his professional debut against Pursaklarspor in a TFF Second League match on 25 April 2010.